Aditya7024/Maths-P-S-/README.md

 ### Description
 This folder includes materials related to the concept of confidence intervals, which are used to estimate the range within which a population parameter lies based on a sample statistic.

-### Contents
--https://github.com/Aditya7024/Maths-P-S-/blob/master/Confidence-Intervals/Practical-Confidence-intervals.xlsx: An Excel file containing data and calculations for various confidence interval examples.
-- `sheet1.csv`: The raw data used in the Excel file, saved separately for easy viewing.

 ### Key Topics
 - Confidence Level
 - Margin of Error